MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 1. At this point the SSO "dance" comes into play which ends with the **skill token** sent by the **SkillBot** to the **RootBot**.
 1. The **RootBot** displays the skill token for the user to see.
 Notice that the skill token was generated without the user having to sign in the **SKillBot**.
 This is because of the SSO.

-To see how the token exchange happens, please refer to the following example:
+To see how the token exchange happens, please refer to the example shown below.
+The function can be found in [TokenExchangeSkillHandler.cs](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/sso-with-skills/RootBot/TokenExchangeSkillHandler.cs).

 # [C#](#tab/csharp)